 Instead of selling your time for money, the idea here is that you work hard in the beginning to build something which will keep paying you for a long time with little or no maintenance.
 For example, writing a book, creating a blog or a website, making an online course, a YouTube channel or even a mobile app.

 Tim Ferris made so much money from the writing of the 4-Hour Work Week book.
 He didn’t mention though the 80-hour weeks he worked to build a product and a system that allowed him to eventually relax at the beach while his book made money.

 In my opinion, passive income from your own product is probably one of the best options out there.
 Take this blog, for example.
 It required a lot of work to set up and customise it to my needs.
 Although it’s quite easy to create a blog these days, it’s not very easy to grow your traffic.

 Meet Ali – the Youtuber WoodWorker

-I first met Alistair about a year ago, and we were discussing property investing together.
-He briefly mentioned he had just launched a YouTube channel at the time.
-Ali wanted to document his journey on building a Garden room from scratch here in the UK.
-He is a great DIYer and building sheds is one of his hobbies.
+I first met Ali about a year ago, and we were discussing property investing together.
+He briefly mentioned he had recently started a YouTube channel documenting his journey of building a garden room from scratch here in the UK.
+He is a keen DIY-er and building timber structures is one of his hobbies.